 Fishing - Swain County's creeks and rivers are famous for their trout fishing, particularly the Nantahala River and Deep Creek, less than a mile from the Folkestone Inn.
 And if you'd rather go for bass and crappie, head for nearby Fontana Lake.

-The Fly Fishing Museum of the Southern Appalachians in Cherokee: Through exhibits and videos you’ll learn about past fly fishing legends, the evolution of rods and reels, fly-tying, regional fishing waters, and the history of fly fishing in the Southeast.
+The Fly Fishing Museum of the Southern Appalachians in Bryson City: Through exhibits and videos you’ll learn about past fly fishing legends, the evolution of rods and reels, fly-tying, regional fishing waters, and the history of fly fishing in the Southeast.

 Tsali Mountain Bike Trails - Biking enthusiasts from all over the world come to Swain County to ride the Tsali trails, just 25 minutes from the Inn.
 A brochure is available on-line from the US Forest Service.
 You can even rent bikes at the NOC store in Bryson City - for mountains or just biking our scenic byways.